mmilano/SidePanelCollapse/README.md

 ### HTML Page Requirements

-In order to work, the side panel HTML element must first be set up as a valid, functioning Bootstrap collapse component.
+To begin with, you should have an element in your web page – the "side panel" – containing some content that you want to show and hide, side to side.

+* The top level of the side panel must have a unique CSS selector.
+The default is `#sidePanel`.
-The side panel HTML element itself must have the `width` class.
+* The side panel HTML element itself must have the `width` class.

 ```html
 <div class="sidepanel width collapse" id="sidePanel">